squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/run-project.md

 Play around with [Squirrels Studio] to find other ways you can interact with your Squirrels project.
 For instance, you can add new users to your Squirrels project by clicking "Menu" > "Manage Users".

+You can also logout and click "Explore as Guest" to interact with your Squirrels project as a guest user.
+You may notice that the datasets, parameters, and explorers you have access to are now different.

 :::tip

 You can also build and run the API server in one command by running `sqrl run --build`.

+Avoid doing builds unnecessarily if there are no changes to the data models.

 :::